 - Enemy effects (such as Retaliatory Strike or Enliven) are resolved at Step 13.

 - Drag and Catch are resolved at Step 14.

 - If a model is destroyed by the ranged attack, Drag/Catch does not trigger.

 - Corpse tokens, soul tokens, and etc will be generated from the model’s original position.

-- You won't get the free melee attack from Drag, even if there's something different already in your melee range.
-No drag = no melee.
+- Sicne it doesn't trigger, you won't get the free melee attack from Drag/Catch (even if there's something different already in your melee range).